carpedm20/visual-analogy-tensorflow/README.md

 1. Fully connected encoder & decoder networks
 2. Analogy transformations by vector addition and deep networks (vector multiplication is not implemented)
-3. Regularizer to manifold traversal transformations
+3. Regularizer for manifold traversal transformations

 Prerequisites